Tips for Plant Sale

 Which plants to donate?

-When you do regular spring maintenance, have pots, soil and plant labels ready.
+Gather your pots, soil and plant labels when you do regular spring maintenance.
 Pick up pots and plant labels at the homes of Barbara Collier, Susan Lass, and Judy Termini.
 Please contact them before showing up in person.

 We sell plants in three pot sizes: medium (6-8 inches diameter); large (9-12 in.) and “shrub” (larger than 12 in.).
 Special plants (e.g. trillium, jack in the pulpit) may be sold in 4” pots, but ask us first.